lowRISC/opentitan/hw/ip/otbn/doc/dv/index.md

 #### ECALL

 This instruction uses the `I` encoding schema, but with every field set to a fixed value.
-Encoding-level coverpoints are tracked in covergroup `enc_fixed_cg`.
+Encoding-level coverpoints are tracked in covergroup `enc_ecall_cg`.

 No special coverage points for this instruction.